siimpl/multi-architecture-cicd/README.md

 Our solution uses the [native node strategy](https://docs.docker.com/build/building/multi-platform/#multiple-native-nodes) to give us the performance gains of native architecture builds, but still supporting multi-architecture manifests.

-Going through the guide, you will notice how the `native-build` action (self-hosted runners) runs roughly 90% faster than the `emulated-build` action (github-hosted runners).
+Going through the guide, you will notice how the `native-build` action (self-hosted runners) runs roughly 90% faster than the `emulated-build` action (github-hosted runners), and roughly 95% faster leveraging [Docker Build Cloud](https://www.docker.com/products/build-cloud/)

 ## Business Impact